Evil-Bane/FlipRAG-Retrieval-Augmented-Review-Insights-Sentiment-Analysis/README.md

 # FlipRAG-Retrieval-Augmented-Review-Insights-Sentiment-Analysis
-RAG-based product review analyzer powered by local LLM (Ollama + Dolphin3) — scrapes, summarizes, and chats with product reviews using retrieval-augmented generation.
+RAG-based Flipkart product review analyzer (Amazon's Rufus Clone for Flipkart) powered by local LLM (Ollama + Dolphin3) — scrapes, summarizes, and chats with product reviews using retrieval-augmented generation.
 ## Overview
 This repository contains a single `main.py` which runs the project's pipeline and communicates with a local Ollama LLM server.
 The app expects Ollama to be installed locally and a Dolphin model available in Ollama.
 Use this README to set up Ollama, download the Dolphin model, start the server, and run `main.py`.